 All the usual steps you take to screen your tenants are tax-deductible.
 Background checks, eviction history reports, and all sorts of verification (employment, identity, income, and housing history).
 To make things easier, you can have the potential tenant to cover those costs directly.
 Software and websites exist that streamline this process and make it possible for the applicant to easily pay the fees themselves.

 17. Phones, Tablets, Computers, Phone Service, Internet

-Given that we’ve almost entirely shifted to a technology-oriented society, it makes sense that your phone, laptop, tablet, etc are things that you’d be using for business.
+Given that we’ve almost entirely shifted to a technology-oriented society, it makes sense that your phone, laptop, tablet, etc., are things you’d be using for business.
 So long as you document that you’re using these devices for business, you should be able to write them off your taxes.
-After all, if you can write off printer paper then why not the device from which you send the documents you print?
+After all, if you can write off printer paper, then why not the device from which you send the documents you print?

 18. Licensing Fees

 If you have to pay a fee to renew or purchase your landlord or rental license, that fee is deductible.
 If you have to pay for a vacation rental license, which you may have to do if you intend to use your property for short term rentals, like an Airbnb, then you can deduct those fees as well.

 19. Occupancy Tax

 A tax comparable to sales tax is collected on rental amounts in some states.
 This is more often done in states where short-term rentals are popular.
 Arizona, Florida, and New Jersey are three examples of such states.
 If you’re charged an occupancy-like tax, then you can deduct the amount you pay.
 Keep in mind, though, that the tax will vary from state to state and from local jurisdictions as well